Business continuity planning

 A business continuity plan is usually defined as a number of plans and actions to help ensure services continue to be delivered in the event of an 'incident' to those people who require these services.

-This webpage is designed to support adult social care providers in the event of 'incident' which may result in a service interruption, such as a power outage or a environmental issue i.e. flood or fire.
+This webpage is designed to support adult social care providers in the event of 'incident' which may result in a service interruption, such as a power outage or an environmental issue i.e. flood or fire.

 In adult social care, a good BCP will:

-• Help to protect the people we support and people we employ.
+- Help to protect the people we support and people we employ.

-• Help to protect assets.
+- Help to protect assets.

-• Help to ensure services can respond quickly and remain operational in the event of an incident to those persons most in need.
+- Help to ensure services can respond quickly and remain operational in the event of an incident to those persons most in need.

-• Help to ensure services recover as quickly as possible following the incident.
+- Help to ensure services recover as quickly as possible following the incident.

 BCP top-tips

-• Review - keep your BCP regularly under review and up to date.
+- Review - keep your BCP regularly under review and up to date.

-• Test - test your plan in advance, so you can make improvements.
+- Test - test your plan in advance, so you can make improvements.

-• Role - ensure your staff know their roles & responsibilities.
+- Role - ensure your staff know their roles & responsibilities.

-• Train - ensure your staff are trained and competent to carry out the plan.
+- Train - ensure your staff are trained and competent to carry out the plan.

-Your BCP needs to be accessible - staff should know how to access an electronic copy and a back up copy in the event of a power outage.
+Your BCP needs to be accessible - staff should know how to access an electronic copy and a backup copy in the event of a power outage.

 Adult social care providers should also consider data storage and information sharing - for example, what information could you share with the council about somebody who purchases their own care and how would you share this?

-Communication is key - your list of key contacts should be up to date, this includes the people you support, your staff and other key stakeholders such as the council.
+Communication is key - your list of key contacts should be up-to-date, this includes the people you support, your staff and other key stakeholders such as the council.

 How will I know if there is a local issue?